GalPatel/minimal-paraphrases/README.md

 ### [Paper](https://arxiv.org/abs/2110.03067)

 Minimal Paraphrase Pairs are meaning-preserving paraphrases with a controlled and minimal change.
-This repository provides the generation code and a sample dataset derrived from WMT19 dev set.
+This repository provides the script to generate new paraphrases and a sample dataset derrived from WMT19 English-German dev set.

 ## Paraphrases Properties